eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

     ```
     The `KaggleSearch` class is a `StringParameterType` that allows users to search for Kaggle datasets.
 It inherits from the `StringParameterType` class and overrides its `autocomplete()` to provide autocompletion(of type `Autocompletion`) for search results.

-    The `autocomplete()` uses the search function to search for datasets on Kaggle and returns a list of `Autocompletion` objects representing the search results.
+    The `autocomplete()` method uses the search function to search for datasets on Kaggle and returns a list of `Autocompletion` objects representing the search results.

     The `autocompletion_depends_on_parameters` attribute of the KaggleSearch class is a list of strings that specifies which parameter values this autocomplete method depends on.
 In this case, it depends on the values of the `username` and `api_key` parameters in order to authenticate the Kaggle API.